 - The Medicines and Healthcare Products Regulatory Agency (visit their website) protect and improve the health of millions of people every day through the effective regulation of medicines and medical devices, underpinned by science and research.

-- We have developed a number of modules that provide training to support the driving licence assessments.
-These modules are available to use for free on the MHRA website and cover topics related to our work and where we know there are reported incidents.
+- The MDDL has a number of modules that provide training to support the driving licence assessments.
+These modules are available to use for free and cover topics related to our work and where we know there are reported incidents.
 E-learning modules include;

 - Devices In Practice

 This is the new website for Medical Device Safety Officers (MDSO) in the UK.
 Th team from NHS Improvement are on line with monthly webinars, feedback sessions and up to date presentations of interest to all those involved in medical device safety, training and management.
 Alerts and patient safety initiatives can be accessed from here.

 The NHSLA are a not-for-profit part of the NHS.
 They manage negligence and other claims against the NHS in England on behalf of member organisations.

 - They share learning about risks and standards in the NHS